 Recommended Setting

-When table structure of all Oracle features is collected, the verification success rate is low.
+When table structures of all Oracle features are collected, the verification success rate is low.
 All features cannot be covered due to a huge difference of the source and target databases.

 Table structure conversion mode